HC Wainwright & Co. Reiterates EyePoint Pharmaceuticals (EYPT) Buy Recommendation

 What is the Fund Sentiment?

-There are 173 funds or institutions reporting positions in EyePoint Pharmaceuticals.
-This is a decrease of 18 owner(s) or 8.38% in the last quarter.
-Average portfolio weight of all funds dedicated to EYPT is 0.06%, a decrease of 10.56%.
-Total shares owned by institutions decreased in the last three months by 1.89% to 32,747K shares.
-The put/call ratio of EYPT is 0.89, indicating a bullish outlook.
+There are 177 funds or institutions reporting positions in EyePoint Pharmaceuticals.
+This is a decrease of 13 owner(s) or 6.84% in the last quarter.
+Average portfolio weight of all funds dedicated to EYPT is 0.06%, a decrease of 10.60%.
+Total shares owned by institutions decreased in the last three months by 1.92% to 32,720K shares.
+The put/call ratio of EYPT is 1.07, indicating a bearish outlook.

 What are Other Shareholders Doing?